 The question you must answer when you specify your 1 Series, however, is what colour do you want?
 Pick the right colour and it’ll be easy to keep looking good and even easier when it comes to selling it on.
 Pick the wrong colour and you’ll spend every weekend cleaning it and no one will want it come resale.

 BMW gives you 12 choices for colours and, unsurprisingly for a German marque, most of the choices are variants of black, grey, silver or dark blue because they sell the most.
 Buried among them, though, are a handful of bold shades that are either exactly what you’ve been looking for or your worst nightmare depending on your point of view.
+Read our full BMW 1 Series review for more details or head over to our BMW 1 Series deals page for the latest carwow offers.

 These are the basic colour choices for the car and don’t add anything to the purchase price.
 They’ll look good but they lack the metallic reflective quality of the more expensive shades.